It looks like surrogacy could be an amazing option for you!

 It looks like surrogacy could be a great way to start or grow your family!

-The surrogacy process can be overwhelming.
-Fortunately, there are a variety of legal, medical, emotional and financial services available that can make the entire process easier to manage for intended parents and surrogates alike.
+There are a variety of legal, medical, emotional, and financial services that can make the entire surrogacy process easier to manage for intended parents and surrogates alike.